 International border closures

 On March 17, 2020, as the COVID-19 crisis was beginning to escalate, the federal government issued an interim order under the Aeronautics Act to enact its first travel restriction: a ban on all foreign nationals entering the country by aircraft.
-The few exceptions included immediate family members of Canadians and permanent residents.
+Exceptions to the ban included immediate family members of Canadians and permanent residents.
 This interim order had another feature: it required all air transport carriers to deny boarding to any symptomatic person, including Canadian citizens.
 Thus, even Canadian citizens with flu-like symptoms would be effectively denied the chance to return home.

 Canada’s remaining open international border, the land border with the U.S., was eventually shut on March 21, 2020 to all foreign nationals engaging in “non-essential travel.”
 According to guidance from the Canada Border Services Agency (CBSA), essential travel covers work and study, critical infrastructure support, or travelling for healthcare.
 Non-essential travel includes tourism or entertainment.
 Between March 17 and June 8, it was not clear whether family reunification between U.S.-Canada cross-border couples counted as “essential travel”, which left the fate of family reunification in the hands of individual border officers with varying results.
 On June 8, the federal government clarified that family reunification can count as essential travel.
 However, since such trips will only be presumed to count as “essential” if it is for a minimum stay of 15 days, families that can only make short trips because one spouse works on the other side of the border will still have their reunification subject to the discretion of individual CBSA officers.